Hasan-Farooqui-ERP/PMO-Governance-Toolkit/Irish-Heritage-FRD.md

 ---

 ## 4. Operational Sign-off
-The implementation successfully enables Irish Heritage to scale their B2B operations while maintaining 100% financial and physical stock accuracy.
-The architecture is validated for Dublin-wide distribution and high-volume fulfillment, incorporating precise labor costing and advanced supply chain logic.
+The architecture is validated for Dublin-wide distribution and high-volume fulfilment, incorporating precise labour costing and advanced supply chain logic.

 ---
 *End of Document*